Shreyansh-awasthi/OIBSIP/README.md

 # OIBSIP
-# OIBSIP — Oasis Infobyte Summer Internship Program
+# OIBSIP — Oasis Infobyte Summer Internship program

 ## 👋 About
 This repository contains all the projects completed by me during the **Data Science Internship** at **Oasis Infobyte**.
 Each task is organized in its own folder with source code, documentation, and outputs.